 You will need to use your imagination as you walk with us through the church!
-We begin our guide from the south porch, which is part of what was originally the Parish Church of All Saints’.
-On the far side of the arches which divide the church is what was the Parish Church of Saint Margaret-in other words, there were a pair of semi-detached churches , which have now been made into one.
-The “Short History” of the church (part 1) tells how – and perhaps why – this came about.
+We begin our guide from the south porch, which is part of what was originally the Parish Church of All Saints.
+On the far side of the arches which divide the church, is what was the Parish Church of Saint Margaret-in other words, there were a pair of semi-detached churches , which have now been made into one.
+The “Short History” of the church tells how – and perhaps why this came about.

-There used to be two steps down into St Margaret’s Church (now the main entrance): this was to prevent the rushes which were strewn about the floor to keep people’s feet warm hundreds of years ago, from being blown out, or carried out on people’s boots.
+There used to be two steps down into the church: this was to prevent the rushes, which were strewn about the floor to keep people’s fee warm hundreds of years ago, from being blown out, or carried out on people’s boots.

 Along the whole of the back of the church (except where the two doors are) are ancient stone seats (now re-surfaced).
-In mediaeval times these were the only seats provided for public use, and they were normally reserved for the aged and infirm.
-Hence the saying: “The weakest go to the wall”.
+In medieval times these were the only seats provided for public use, and they were normally reserved for the aged and infirm.
+Hence the saying ‘the weakest go to the wall’.

-On the south wall near the door is a good water colour of the interior of the church as it was in 1870.
-At the time the communion rail was at the top of the sanctuary steps, the pulpit on the steps, and the font and lectern in different places from those they now occupy.
-The present roof (built during the restoration of 1948/49 and repaired more recently) is very similar to the roof, as it was 100 years ago.
+On the south wall near the door is a good water colour of the interiour of the church as it was in 1870.
+At the time the communion rail was at the top of the sanctuary step, the pulpit on the steps, and the font and lectern in different places from those they now occupy.
+The present roof (built during the restoration of 1948/49) is very similar to the roof, as it was 100 years ago.

 Close to the painting is a niche in the wall.
 It may have been the piscina of a Guild Chapel, of which there were several.

 Nearby is an allegorical painting by Mr. Jeffery Camp, a local artist, who painted it for the church in 1962/63.

 Above the Camp painting is the exposed portion of another medieval window similar to that by the south door.